robabram/Quickstart-Secure-Django-Template/README.md

 **Basic Oauth2 Unit Tests**

 There are example unit tests to support testing when Oauth2 authentication is used.

+**Support for Celery tasks**

+This project also has support for Celery tasks, see proj.settings.celery